60 species are

 slap its tail to the ground and even jump towards the

-If that does not scare the attacker away, it runs, and not only that, it runs on two legs which looks
+If that does not scare the attacker away, it runs, and it runs on two legs which looks

 prefered habitat is hot